ayagamal1512/Crops-ML-Classification-Project/README.md

 # Acknowledge
--This repo inclueds only the project tho, will post the course content and data in a separate repo ;)
+- This repo inclueds only the project tho, will post the course content and data in a separate repo ;)
 - This course is a part of Machine Learning Course on DataCamp called **Supervised Learning with Scikit-Learn**
 - Here are some highlights from the course